MSU-Beam-Dynamics/JuTrack.jl/README.md

 # Particle tracking
 ```
-# Particles' coordinates are represent as a N * 6 matrix, saved in beam.r
+# Particles' coordinates are represented as a N * 6 matrix, saved in beam.r
 particles = rand(10, 6) / 1000
 # Create the beam
 beam = Beam(particles, energy=3.5e9)